rehierl/abstract-properties/11-x-hierarchies/11-3-hierarchy-of-trees/1-1-definitions.md

 # remarks

-The following contains further definitions, which are analogous to those that were defined for setup of sets.
+The following contains further definitions, which are analogous to those that were defined for setups of sets.

 <!-- ======================================================================= -->
 ## (induced) subsetup